Rajwan-Sultan/Task-Microbiota-Status/README.md

 # Health Data Analysis and Classification

-This repository contains a Jupyter Notebook (`task.ipynb`) that performs comprehensive data analysis and classification on a health dataset (`health_data_10000_chunk.csv`).
+This repository contains a Jupyter Notebook (`code.ipynb`) that performs comprehensive data analysis and classification on a health dataset (`health_data_10000_chunk.csv`).
 The goal is to predict the "Current status of microbiota" (Optimal, Suboptimal, At Risk) using various machine learning and deep learning models.

 ## Project Overview